-- 1. Within 24 hours of accepting a student assignment, contact the parent or guardian and schedule hospital/homebound instruction.
-When scheduling sessions, take into consideration, when possible, the requests of the parent or guardian. - 2.
-If contact is not made with the parent or guardian within 48 hours of assignment, document all attempts and contact the ESE Program Specialist. - 3.
+1. Within 24 hours of accepting a student assignment, contact the parent or guardian and schedule hospital homebound instruction.
+When scheduling sessions, take into consideration, when possible, the requests of the parent or quardian.

+- 2. If contact is not made with the parent or guardian within 48 hours of assignment, document all attempts and contact the ESE Hospital Homebound Program Specialist. - 3.
 Within 48 hours of accepting the student assignment, initiate a conference with classroom teacher(s) for the purpose of exchanging information and materials related to the curriculum. - 4.
-Notify the ESE Program Specialist of time and location of scheduled instructional sessions and immediately notify the ESE Program Specialist of any changes in scheduled sessions. - 5.
+Notify the ESE Hospital Homebound Program Specialist of time and location of scheduled instructional sessions and immediately notify the ESE Hospital Homebound Program Specialist of any changes in scheduled sessions. - 5.
 Provide instruction to student and administer tests, exams, or other assessments with the goal of keeping the student as current as possible with classroom instruction. - 6.
 After each instructional session, assign work to be completed by the student before the next instructional session. - 7.
-In collaboration with the classroom teacher, make modifications and accommodations regarding assignments and activities as necessary for the hospital/homebound setting without compromising educational integrity. - 8.
+In collaboration with the classroom teacher, make modifications and accommodations regarding assignments and activities as necessary for the hospital homebound setting without compromising educational integrity. - 8.
 Communicate with the classroom teacher, preferably weekly, but at least every other week to remain informed about classroom activities and to keep the classroom teacher informed about the student's academic progress, effort, and circumstances. - 9.
 Return all work to the classroom teacher within one week of its completion, unless other arrangements are made, keeping a record of all returned work. - 10.
 Determine jointly with the classroom teacher how and by whom individual work products will be graded. - 11.
 Provide data regarding progress toward meeting IEP goals and objectives, if applicable. - 12.
 If the student is expected to take a final examination, coordinate with the classroom teacher to obtain a copy of the exam and all preparatory materials. - 13.
-If the student is eligible for alternative state assessments, work with the classroom teacher, the ESE Case Manager, and the testing coordinator to provide the appropriate evidence. - 14.
-Obtain the signature of the parent or guardian documenting instructional time and subjects taught on the Teacher Contact Log and the Student Contact Log at the conclusion of each session. - 15.
-Provide the allotted instruction for each student.
+Obtain the signature of the parent or guardian documenting instructional time and subjects taught on the Teacher Contact Log and the Student Contact Log at the conclusion of each session. - 14.
+Provide the allotted instruction for each student, as documented in the IEP.
 Homebound teachers may not shorten approved instructional time, even at the request of the parent or guardian, and then request payment for the full time allocated.
-The time indicated on the time sheet must be the same as that provided unless it is a "cancellation/no-show" situation. - 16.
-If student is unavailable or the required adult is not in the home, wait 15 minutes before leaving, mark the session as a "cancellation/no show," and contact the ESE Program Specialist. - 17.
-Refrain from providing private tutoring to students for whom -you are currently providing homebound services. - 18.
-Immediately contact the ESE Program Specialist if concerns arise. - 19.
-Participate in the hospital/homebound student's school reintegration process as appropriate. - 20.
-Participate in staff development activities associated with hospital/homebound instruction. - 21.
+The time indicated on the time sheet must be the same as that provided unless it is a "cancellation/no-show" situation. - 15.
+If student is unavailable or the required adult is not in the home, wait 15 minutes before leaving, mark the session as a "cancellation/no show," and contact the ESE Hospital Homebound Program Specialist. - 16.
+Refrain from providing private tutoring to students for whom you are currently providing homebound services. - 17.
+Immediately contact the ESE Hospital Homebound Program Specialist if concerns arise. - 18.
+Participate in the hospital homebound student's school reintegration process as appropriate. - 19.
+Participate in staff development activities associated with hospital homebound instruction. - 20.
 Provide documentation regarding instructional activities as requested by the ESE district office.

-Hospital/Homebound Instruction
+Hospital Homebound Instruction